Selivanof/UniversityCollection/README.md

 #### Computer Networks I

-A "virtual modem" written in Java that can send and receive data to/from the professors "Ithaki" server using serial communication.
+A "virtual modem" written in Java that can send and receive data to/from the professor's "Ithaki" server using serial communication.

 |   Project Information    |                                                                                      |
 |--------------------------|--------------------------------------------------------------------------------------|